 You have sixty seconds to read seven statements before the conversation, which you only get to hear once.
 Then you have to say whether each statement is true or false.

-In the modal paper, the conversation is between a man and a woman at a bus stop.
+In the model paper, the conversation is between a man and a woman at a bus stop.
 They’re talking about a birthday party that the woman attended over the weekend.

 Listening Part 4 (Teil Vier):